Wisconsin State Law Library

 Jury Instruction

-§ 940.225(2)(h) Second degree sexual assault: sexual contact or intercourse by a correctional staff member
+§ 940.225(2)(h) Second degree sexual assault: sexual contact by a correctional staff member

 Elements of the Offense